shaharkadmiel/minimal-mistakes/_pages/about.md

 published: true
 ---

 Hi.
 Welcome to my blog.
-I am not entirely sure what to write here at this point so I will state the obvious and add to it as we go along.
+I am a scientist, teacher, avid programmer, passionate climber, professional procrastinator and more.
+I am driven by curiosity.

+This blog will be a mix of random thoughts, code snippets, and anecdotes from my life as an academic.
+Hopefully, these will all be related somehow to geophysics and will be helpful to others tackling similar problems.

+I am currently a postdoc researcher at Delft University of Technology.
+My main topic of research is seismo-acoustic coupling.
+With in this topic, I study seismic- and acoustic-wave propagation and the interaction between these two wavefields.
+I got my PhD from Ben-Gurion University of the Negev and did a one-year postdoc at the Geological Survey of Israel prior to coming to the Netherlands.

+That's it for now.
+I hope you enjoy my posts and pages and I will add more to this relatively short about page at a later point in time...